netglade/auto_mappr/packages/auto_mappr/README.md

 Precedense is `global configuration` -> `MapType` -> `Field` -> defaults to false.

 ### Safe mapping
+Safe mapping is a auto_mapr feature that automatically handles exceptions thrown during the mapping.
-Sometimes it can happen that mapping goes wrong and exception is thrown.
-Typically it can be caused by mapping from source with a nullable variable to a target with a corresponding non-nullable variable.
+Typically these exceptions can be caused by mapping from source with a nullable variable to a target with a corresponding non-nullable variable.
-If you want to avoid propagating the exception through the app, auto_mappr can catch it and return null instead.
+If you want to avoid propagating the exception through the app, you can enable safe mapping and auto_mappr can catch the exception and return null as a result of mapping instead.
 In case you want to know that something went wrong during the mapping there is a `onMappingError` callback that is invoked each time error occurs.
-If you want enable safe mapping, it can be done either on the global level in `build.yaml` with `safeMapping` option
+Enabling safe mapping can be done either on the global level in `build.yaml` with `safeMapping` option

   ```yaml
    $default: